 To attempt a brute force attack on the module, an attacker has to send APDU commands in a serial fashion to the module, and wait for the corresponding APDU response to each APDU command.
 Each APDU command must be responded to before the next APDU command can be sent.
 An attacker must send a minimum 13 byte APDU to the card, and get a resulting 2-byte response.
 As there is a single I/O port on the module, each attack is bottlenecked through this port.
 Each attack, that is, each attempt to authorize with a different Triple-DES key requires 15 bytes of data to be clocked in or out of the card.
-The maximum data rate for the module is 38,400Kbps through this single port.
+The maximum data rate for the module is 38,400 bps through this single port.
 Ignoring the processing time required on the module to process the Triple-DES key, we can compute the maximum number of attempts which could occur within a 60 second interval:

-- 15 bytes of I/O at 8bits/byte = 120bits/attempt - 120bits/attempt divided by 38,400bits/second = .003125 seconds/attempt - 60seconds/minute divided by .003125 seconds/attempt = 19,200attempts/minute
+- Triple-DES15 bytes of I/O at 8bits/byte = 120bits/attempt - 120bits/attempt divided by 38,400bits/second = .003125 seconds/attempt - 60seconds/minute divided by .003125 seconds/attempt = 19,200attempts/minute

-As the Triple-DES key space is over $2^{168}$ possible values, it follows that 19,200 attempts in a 60 second interval will not significantly traverse the space of possible values.
+As the Triple-DES key space is over 2^{168} for 3-key (or 2^{112} for 2-key) possible values, it follows that 19,200 attempts in a 60 second interval will not significantly traverse the space of possible values.
 As a result, the module far exceeds the requirement of 1 in 100,000 for multiple attempts in a 60 second interval.